getsentry/sentry.engineering/data/blog/improving-nodejs-loader-performance.md

 ### Reducing C++ calls to 1 to 1

-The same function that was mentioned above but on ESM loader called `getPackageScopeConfig` made a lot of C++ calls in order to resolve and retrieve the applicable `package.json` file.
+On CommonJS, `readPackageConfig` is implemented on the ESM loader under `getPackageScopeConfig` function.
+This function made a lot of C++ calls in order to resolve and retrieve the applicable `package.json` file.
 The implementation was as follows:

 ```js
 function getPackageScopeConfig(resolved) {